myamout/openbrewerydb-node/README.md

 ```javascript
 const { getAll } = require("openbrewerydb-node");
 ```

+#### Building
+openbrewerydb-node uses newer Node.js syntax and requires to be build first if you're running the examples locally.
+After checking out the repository run ```npm run build``` to create the distribution folder.

 #### Usage
 The data fetching functions in this library return a promise.